YDA93/devkit/docs/homebrew.md

 ---

-> 🚀 Pro tip: Use `devkit-pc-update` regularly to keep your dev environment healthy and up to date.
+> 🚀 Pro tip: Use `devkit-update` regularly to keep your dev environment healthy and up to date.